pydio/pydio-doc-admin-guide/5_securing_your_data/6_compliance_audit/4_disclaimer.md

 You are now presented with the following settings window, you need to enabled it and then you can edit it to add your custom message.

-**Html** elements are also working in the disclaimer text field as you can notice on the screenshot below (*see the user authentication screenshot for the end result*).

 [:image:5_securing_your_data/auditing_accesses/disclaimer/disclaimer_enable.png]

+**HTML** elements are also working in the disclaimer text field as you can notice on the screenshot below (*see the user authentication screenshot for the end result*).

 You now also have an option to display a disclaimer for the public links.